 While ancient Romans mastered concrete formulations and methods that outlasted the Empire, modern day science and digital automation are now responsible for shaping the new era of concrete.
-This transformation is occurring across the residential, commercial and civil sectors globally, allowing for faster, stronger and more sustainable construction of concrete formwork, from private homes to major metropolitan infrastructure and the world’s highest towers.

 How Holcim is using Digital Technology